So, what's the problem

 The production and trade of tea has the potential to be a powerful engine for economic growth, poverty alleviation and food security in India but often, harnessing this power can be difficult.

 Tea is grown as large monoculture plantation and is host for a variety of pests and diseases which cause an annual yield loss ranging from 5-55%.
 In recent years, pest management has become increasingly dependent on pesticide use with usage of up to 7.35-16.75 kg/ha.
 In India, little attention has been given to alternative or more ecological pest management methods.
 The economic risks to this in the short term creates barriers to change, and so the pesticide treadmill continues.

 Consumers are now becoming more concerned about potential pesticide residues in tea and growers have concerns regarding increasing cost of pesticides and health risks.

 Under our guidance however, pesticides are being gradually replaced by more ecological pest management.

 What is this project doing?

-CABI, working with Unilever, is undertaking a major study to evaluate the environmental and economic feasibility of applying alternative methods to manage tea pests and diseases in India.
+CABI, working with Unilever, is undertaking a major study to evaluate the environmental and economic feasibility of applying ecological methods for pest management.
 The scientific team are doing this by fostering better understanding of these more ecological approaches to management, evaluating current practices and examining how these alternative approaches can be integrated into tea production to raise overall sustainability of tea production.

 Global Director - Trade and Commodities